Ian0926/DCC-Net/README.md

 # Deep Color Consistent Network for Low Light-Image Enhancement (CVPR 2022)

 Pytorch implementation of [Deep Color Consistent Network for Low Light-Image Enhancement](https://openaccess.thecvf.com/content/CVPR2022/papers/Zhang_Deep_Color_Consistent_Network_for_Low-Light_Image_Enhancement_CVPR_2022_paper.pdf).
+Note that we have done some adjustments to the model for flexibility (processing images of different resolutions).

 ### Environment:
 1. Python 3.6